Authorities: 4 dead after rural southwestern Indiana crash

-ELNORA, Ind. — Authorities say two children and two adults have died following a crash in rural southwestern Indiana.
+ELNORA, Ind. — Authorities say two children and two adults have died in a crash after the driver failed to yield at a stop sign in southwestern Indiana.

-The Daviess County sheriff’s office says in a statement that a vehicle was heading southbound about 6:30 p.m.
-Thursday at an intersection and failed to yield the right of way to a westbound vehicle.
+Daviess County Chief Deputy Steve Sturgis says Matthew Grimes of Evansville pulled out in the path of a westbound F-150 about 6:30 p.m.
+Thursday.
+Sturgis says, “We know what happened but we don’t know the why.”

-The sheriff’s office says all four occupants of the southbound vehicle died following the crash, which happed about 80 miles (129 kilometers) southwest of Indianapolis.
-The driver of the other vehicle was taken to a hospital with a head injury.
+The victims were Grimes and his 5-year-old daughter, Maddalynn.
+Jessica Krohn of Evansville was also killed, along with 7-year-old Isabella Pfingston.

-Names of those involved weren’t immediately released.
-The investigation is ongoing and the sheriff’s office didn’t immediately know why the southbound driver failed to yield.
+The crash occurred about 80 miles (129 kilometers) southwest of Indianapolis.
+The driver of the pickup truck had a head injury.
+Investigators don’t believe alcohol or drugs played a role, although more tests are pending.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.